22.214.171.124 Suitable work

 Reasonable travel for principal carer parents & people with a partial capacity to work

-An offer of work should generally not be deemed suitable for principal carer parents or people with a partial capacity to work, if the journey, either from their home to the place of work, or from the place of work to the job seeker's home (including the time to travel to and from child care for principal carer parents) would normally exceed 60 minutes in duration.
-However a person may voluntarily choose to accept a job offer where the commuting exceeds 60 minutes, but should not be subject to compliance action if they subsequently leave that job.
+An offer of work should generally not be deemed suitable for principal carer parents or people with a partial capacity to work if the journey - either from their home to the place of work, or from the place of work to the job seeker's home (including the time to travel to and from child care for principal carer parents) - would normally exceed 60 minutes in duration.
+A person may voluntarily choose to accept a job offer where the commuting exceeds 60 minutes, but they should not be subject to compliance action if they subsequently leave that job.